jarachit/FilterVision/README.md

 # FilterVision

-FilterVision is an Android application that allows the user to change the color of their screen.
+FilterVision is an Android app geared towards 300 million+ with color blindness that increases color filter customizability and streamlines complicated functionalities.

 ## Credit